TAJIKISTAN: Religious freedom survey, December 2020

 In July 2017 President Rahmon and other officials made renewed public statements against wearing the hijab and beards.
 The campaign became "more energised" after those statements, according to human rights defenders.
 Working groups – including police, employees of the State Committee for Women and Family Affairs, and SCRA officials - raided bazaars and public places to identify women who wear the hijab to punish them.
 Such raids were publicised in the local media and on State TV Jahonnamo.
 Women wearing the hijab were punished with fines and in some cases their husbands were questioned and held in police custody.
 Other women were threatened with punishments unless they stop wearing the hijab, while some were forced to take it off in public places.
 At least one was "humiliated" during police questioning, as the victim told human rights defenders.
 Still others lost their jobs.
 Officials denied to Forum 18 that anyone had been harassed or claimed the raids were merely an "awareness campaign".

 Under repeated pressure from the authorities, a man in the northern Sugd Region divorced his wife in 2017 after seven years of marriage.
 Police had repeatedly summoned him, demanding that he stop his wife, a devout Muslim, from wearing the hijab.
 Under great pressure from police, the woman's husband evicted her from their house and also began to publicly insult her.
 "A normal and happy family was forced to break up," a human rights defender told Forum 18.
 "The woman refused to stop wearing the hijab because she has a strong faith.
 There are many such tragedies in Tajikistan.
 Many women are being pressured into stopping wearing the hijab, but they do not want to make their cases public as if they do so their life can become a real hell.
 They are afraid that they can be branded as terrorists and face prison".
 Hijab-wearing women have also been refused employment and medical care.
-Asked why, the Health Ministry claimed to Forum 18 that it "is not responsible for hospitals".
+Asked why, the Health and Social Protection Ministry claimed to Forum 18 that it "is not responsible for hospitals".

 On 28 September 2018 police put up a roadblock on the outskirts of the capital Dushanbe on the road from Vahdat, east of Dushanbe, to stop cars carrying men with beards and women with hijabs.
 Police forced men with beards into a barber's shop to have their beards shaved off, and women were forced to take off hijab and wear a shawl showing their necks.
 Universities are also enforcing the beard and hijab ban, and one university has also banned women from wearing a Tajik traditional shawl.
 Police in Dushanbe are also enforcing the ban with visits to schools.